Halloween Party Invitation Maker Online [Templates]

 To add captions with the help of this app simply hold the pink button and start recording your video.
-Make sure that dictation is enabled on your device.
+Check that dictation is enabled on your device.
 If it’s not, go to Settings > General > Keyboard, and turn “Enable Dictation” on.

 Return to Clips and start recording your speech.
 Then, tap on your recording and go to “Live Titles” to check the caption for possible mistakes.

-Edit the text if necessary and tap “Done.”
+Edit the transcript if necessary and tap “Done.”
 In the “Style” section, you can pick where and how the titles appear on the screen.